Make Your Next Trip Extraordinary

 Cheap thrill

-Once you sit down for a sunset mojito beneath the tree canopies on the terrace at Limon Restaurant, you won’t want to leave.
-The place sits on a hill in Gumusluk, outside of Bodrum town.
+Enjoy a sunset mojito beneath the tree canopies on the terrace at Limon Restaurant.
+The place sits on a hill in Gumusluk, outside of Bodrum Town.

 Bragging rights